 Don’t throw your leaves and stems out!
 They’re still very usable and contain THC, especially the ones full of trichomes.

-You can re-use them to make hash, butter for space-cookies, cannabis tea and much more! (section coming soon on that 😉 )
+You can re-use them to make hash, butter for space-cookies, cannabis tea and much more! (space cookie recipe over here )

 On our end we decoded to store the leaves in the freezer and every couple harvests we make our own hashish.